 Pens, planners, pencils, pushpins, paper, paint, plus dozens of other things that don’t start with the letter “p.”
 If it’s sold at an office supply store, we know about it.

 Companies monitor their competition and examine which brands and products are selling with our point-of-sale (POS) office supplies market research.
 With detail at the category, brand, item, and product attribute levels, we give manufacturers, retailers, and financial analysts a better read on what’s happening in the market.
 Our data reflects actual sales reported by all major channels representing 95% of the retail market in the U.S.

 Our office supplies market research helps companies make more informed product development and marketing decisions and deliver effective client sales presentations.

-In addition to measuring the market, we work with Nielsen as our preferred analytics provider for Office Supplies clients.
-Combining NPD’s retail footprint with Nielsen’s analytics solutions enables clients to fully capitalize on our comprehensive tracking information by optimizing marketing programs, including marketing mix analysis.
+In addition, we combine NPD’s pervasive retail footprint with Nielsen’s analytics solutions to enable clients to optimize marketing programs, including marketing mix analysis.

 Unmatched point-of-sale information enabling you to understand market dynamics, partner with retailers, and identify opportunities for growth.
 We recently added additional retailers to substantially grow our POS footprint, increasing market visibility and providing the most complete and accurate view of the market available.
 Our Weekly Retail tracking provides the ability to monitor product launches, promotions, and seasonal sales cycles, especially when fast market response is required.
 Covering more than 50 office-supplies categories, this service delivers more frequent and more granular insight about what’s happening at the category, subcategory, brand, and model levels.